trueredfence/kali-linux-terminal/README.md

 ## Install zsh shell in your linux machine

 ### fedora
+You can choose command as per your linux distro i am using fedora so i am using dnf if you are using ubuntu then you have to apt

 ```bash
 sudo dnf install zsh
  ```

-You can choose command as per your linux distro

 1. Copy zsh-autosuggestions and zsh-syntax-highlighting into /usr/share folder of your machine
      ```bash